Reproduction of historical copies

 As we also sell our glass on market place during the week end, we can not update the site during this time.
 So if you ordered a model at the same time it can happen we don't have it anymore in stock .
 In that case we write you an email to propose you to replace the model by another, or refund you, or wait 3 or 4 week or more according to the model.

-We propose a selection of Gift box and also some interesting Sets (see on the left bottom)
+We propose a selection of interesting Sets (see on the left bottom)

 We are specialize in selling historic blown glassware.

-These real-blown glass are blown in Scandinavia, France, Czech Republic and Belgium.
+These real-blown glass are blown in Scandinavia, France and Czech Republic.
 They are faithful reproduction of object that existed in the past between antiquity and the begining of 20th century.

 The handcrafted workmanship of these glassware makes it unique.
 For each model of glass, it is impossible to find exactly the same glass.
 Variations in color, thickness are guarantees of a real arts and crafts.